20 questions ESL speaking game

 In groups, the students ask the teacher a yes/no question.
 After the teacher gives the answer, the students can have one chance to guess the secret thing.
 Play a few rounds and the team with the most points is the winner.

-The traditional way is that a guess counts as an answer in this questions game.
-So you can either ask a question, or guess what it is.
+The traditional way is that a guess counts as an answer in this question game.
+So you can either ask a question or guess what it is.
 The way you play is up to you and depends on the age and level of the students.

 Overall, it’s an excellent way for students to practice asking questions in English.
 Just be sure that students are actually making sentences!